zz1Ye/eloger/README.md

 # eloger

-> 📓 This is a tool that focuses on the parsing of smart contract event logs.
+> 📓 This is a tool that focuses on the parsing of smart contract event logs and input data.
 By using the `web3` framework to obtain all event logs of a specific transaction and parse the events in the log, the complete information of the log is obtained.

-## Install
+## 🔰 Install

 Before you start, enter the following command in the virtual environment.